NTNU-IMT/stormbird/book/src/introduction.md

 To achieve practical modeling capabilities for these use cases, the following physical effects are assumed to be particularly important:
 - **Various lift generation mechanisms**: modern sails have *sections* that range from classical foils, with and without flaps, rotating cylinders, and foils with boundary layer suction.
 - **Strong viscous effects:** For all lift generating mechanisms above, there will be high lift coefficients with strong viscous effects on both the lift and drag forces.
-For instance, wing sails tend to be operated close to stall and the lift on a rotating cylinder is strongly affected by partial flow separation.
+For instance, wing sails tend to be operated close to stall, the lift on a rotating cylinder is strongly affected by partial flow separation, and the lift on a suction sail is very dependent on the amount of boundary layer suction.
 - **Interaction effects between lifting surfaces:** Many wind-powered ships have several sails placed in close proximity.
 Interaction effects between multiple sails can therefore be important.
-- **Interaction effects with other structures:** Independent of the number of sails, there can in some cases be interaction effects between the sails and other structures on deck, for instance the bridge or the part of the hull that is above the water line.
+- **Interaction effects with other structures:** Independent of the number of sails, there can be interaction effects between the sails and the rest of the ship, such as structures on deck or the part of the hull that is above the water line.
 - **Unsteady effects:** Ship applications often require modeling of unsteady effects, for instance, to model seakeeping behavior or maneuvering.
 The sail forces are assumed to be important for such cases, which also introduces dynamic effects on the sails.
 In addition, kites are often flown dynamically to increase the power extracted from the wind.

 At the same time, it is also often necessary that the computations are fast.
 The user will usually be interested in testing many different weather conditions, ship speeds, sail configurations, and operational variables.
 The goal is, therefore, to find the right balance between accuracy and speed for the intended use case.
 To achieve this, the library supports the following methods, that offer different levels of complexity and computational speed: